gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

   * If not encoding the CBOR simple value Null, 'sign_parameters' is a CBOR array including the following two elements:

      - 'sign_alg_capab', encoded as a CBOR array.
-Its elements are the COSE capabilities for the countersignature algorithm indicated in 'sign_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}} (see Section 8.2 of {{I-D.ietf-cose-rfc8152bis-algs}}) (REQ4).
+Its precise format and value is the same as the COSE capabilities entry in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}, for the algorithm indicated in 'sign_alg' (REQ4).

      - 'sign_key_type_capab', encoded as a CBOR array.
-Its elements are the COSE capabilities for the COSE key type used by the countersignature algorithm indicated in 'sign_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}} (see Section 8.1 of {{I-D.ietf-cose-rfc8152bis-algs}}) (REQ4).
+Its precise format and value is the same as the COSE capabilities entry in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}}, for the algorithm indicated in 'sign_alg' (REQ4).

   * If not encoding the CBOR simple value Null, 'sign_key_parameters' is a CBOR array.
-Its elements are the COSE capabilities for the COSE key type used by the countersignature algorithm indicated in 'sign_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}} (see Section 8.1 of {{I-D.ietf-cose-rfc8152bis-algs}})  (REQ5).
+Its precise format and value is the same as the COSE capabilities entry in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}}, for the algorithm indicated in 'sign_alg' (REQ5).

   * If 'pub_key_enc_res' is present, it takes value 1 ("COSE\_Key") from the 'Confirmation Key' column of the "CWT Confirmation Method" Registry defined in {{RFC8747}}, so indicating that public keys in the OSCORE group are encoded as COSE Keys {{I-D.ietf-cose-rfc8152bis-struct}}.
 Future specifications may define additional values for this parameter.